 Direct cremation plans are where the undertaker collects the deceased and takes them direct to a crematorium of the undertakers choice.
 The family have generally have no involvement in the process, which may well all be over before they find out.

 The crematorium will rarely be the local one, the choice will be made by the funeral director who will be looking for the cheapest one within reach of their premises.
+Indeed, one major play is building its own crematorium for the purpose, which will be running 7 days a week 24 hours a day to cut costs further.
 Generally speaking transport to the crematorium may be in a (nice) funeral van and not in a hearse.
 It will also take place out of normal crematorium peak hours when costs are lower.
 Very often these services are run from a single location covering the whole of the UK.
 They will collect a few people, then arrange a trip to the most economical crematorium.
 There is no disrespect, they will all be cremated separately.
 You will also need to check what happens to the ashes and be clear whether or not you wish them to be returned.

 Direct Cremation Plans: a summary.